Lumieducation/H5P-Player-Nodejs-library/README.md

 | url_prefix        | string | A prefix that is added in front of every js or css file that is loaded via http. |
 | options           | Object |         options.integration will be used as H5PIntegration on the page.          |

+## How to use

+### 1. Provide H5P-Core files and libraries

-See the [example integration for express](./examples/express.js) how to integrate it with exress.
+See the [example integration for express](./examples/express.js) how to integrate it with express.

+You have to provide the H5P-Core and library-files.
+To do so

+1. download the [H5P](./h5p) folder and place it in your project.
+2. Add a route thats serves the H5P-Folder content.
+(See the [express-example](https://github.com/Lumieducation/H5P-Nodejs-library/blob/next/examples/express.js#L8)) - the route has to be added as the `url_prefix` argument to the h5p-function.

+### 2. Use the H5P-Nodejs-library

+3. install the H5P-Nodejs-library via `npm install --save h5p-nodejs-library`
+4. Require the H5P-Nodejs-Library via `const h5p = require('h5p-nodejs-library')`.
+5. Use the h5p-function to build the H5P-Page.
+You will have to load the H5P.json and content.json from the .h5p file and provide these as arguments.
+For all arguments see the Signature.
+6. Serve the generated string as response.

+### Adapters

-We will provide more examples in the future.
+We will provide adapters for express and meteor in the future.
+If you would like to see another adapter, please make a issue.

 ## Development